Sequential composition of propositional logic programs: Decomposition

 \subsection{Adding and Removing Body Atoms}

-We now want to study algebraic transformations of rule bodies.
-For this, first notice that we can manipulate rule bodies via composition on the right.
-For example, we have The general construction here is that we add a tautological rule $b\la b$ for every body atom $b$ of $P$ which we want to preserve, and we add a fact $c$ in case we want to remove $c$ from the rule bodies in $P$.
-We therefore define, for an interpretation $I$, Notice that $.^\ominus$ is computed with respect to some fixed alphabet $A$.
-For instance, we have The first equation yields another explanation for \ref{equ:head_P}, that is, we can compute the heads in $P$ by removing all body atoms of $P$ via Interestingly enough, we have Moreover, in the example above, we have as desired.
-Notice also that the facts of a theory are, of course, not affected by composition on the right, that is, we cannot expect to remove facts via composition on the right (cf. \ref{equ:facts_PR}).
+Notice that we can manipulate rule bodies via composition on the right.
+For example, we have The general construction here is that we add a tautological rule $b\leftarrow b$ for every body atom $b$ of $P$ which we want to preserve, and we add a fact $c$ in case we want to remove $c$ from the rule bodies in $P$.
+We therefore define, for an interpretation $I$, the minimalist program Notice that $.^\ominus$ is computed with respect to some fixed alphabet $A$.
+For instance, we have The first equation yields another explanation for \prettyref{equ:head_P}, that is, we can compute the heads in $P$ by removing all body atoms of $P$ via Interestingly enough, we have and Moreover, in the example above, we have as desired.
+Notice also that the facts of a program are, of course, not affected by composition on the right, that is, we cannot expect to remove facts via composition on the right (cf. \prettyref{equ:facts_PR}).

-We have the following general result.
+We have the following general result: